 Understandably, much of the focus on school safety involves what happens to students when they’re on campus, but what about school bus safety?
 Among the tools for keeping millions of students, coaches, teachers, and drivers safe on buses every day, two-way radios are at the top of the list.

 For a variety of reasons, two-way radios are an ideal communications solution for school safety in general, and transportation in particular.

-Let’s look at some of the ways to enhance school bus safety with two-way radios.
+Let’s look at ways to enhance school bus safety with two-way radios.

 It’s Legal to Use Radios While Driving

 Two-way radios are approved for use while driving by the U.S. Department of Transportation – unlike cell phones.
-School bus drivers can safety use radios to keep in contact with each other, dispatchers and administrators while they’re in motion.
+School bus drivers can safely use radios to keep in contact with each other, dispatchers, and administrators while in motion.

 Cell phone use, meanwhile, is not allowed.